-Groundwater samples will be collected from MW-09 and MW-11.
+Groundwater samples will be collected from MW-03, MW-09, and MW-11.
 To obtain representative samples, each well will be purged by removing a minimum of three well volumes.
 The wells will be purged using a bailer or a peristaltic pump set at a low flow rate.
 Water quality parameters (pH, specific conductance, turbidity, and temperature) will be measured before, during, and after purging.
-Purging will be considered complete when three volumes or more have been removed and turbidity readings are less than 50 NTU.
+Purging will be considered complete when three volumes or more have been removed.
 Wells evacuated to dryness before the removal of three well volumes will be considered purged.